There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 8. Conquerors of the North and South Pole

-Who first reached the North Pole?
+Who was the first to reach the North Pole?

 First submarine at the North Pole: nuclear submarine "Nautilus" 3 August 1956

 First ski expedition: expedition of Dmitry Shparo, May 31, 1979.
-Participants walked 1,500 km in 77 days.
+Participants covered 1,500 km in 77 days.

-Who first reached the South Pole?
+Who was the first to reach the South Pole?

 10. Melting ice at the poles